httpsumairsaad1/EmployeeManagementSystem/README.md

 # EmployeeManagementSystem
-C++ Employee Management System: This repository contains the codebase for an efficient system to manage employee records, offering functionalities like addition, updating, and deletion.
-Built using object-oriented principles for modularity and robustness
+C++ Employee Management System: This repository contains the codebase for my 2nd semester project, initiated on May 10, 2022.
+It facilitates efficient management of employee records, featuring functionalities like addition, updating, and deletion, all built on object-oriented principles.